jvkatzman/temp/guld browser installation.md

-Windows Installation
+# Windows Installation

 1. See if you already have NPM installed (you need version 5 or greater):
-    * Open the Windows Command Prompt and type: npm –v
+    * Open the Windows Command Prompt and paste the following command:
+      >npm –v

-      (If installed you will see something similar to 5.0.3
+      (If installed you will see something similar to 5.0.3)
 2. See if you already have Node installed:
-    * Open the Windows Command Prompt and type: node –v
+    * Open the Windows Command Prompt and paste the following command:
+      >node –v

-       (If installed you will see something similar to v6.10.0
+       (If installed you will see something similar to v6.10.0)

 3. Node/NPM are installed together.
 If you do not have it installed follow these instructions: